Copyright Conundrum

 twitter + Creative Commons = tweetCC

-I’m noticing more and more blogs publishing under CC, and now there’s a way a CC answer for twitter! tweetCC gives you an easy-to-configure mechanism for automatically publishing your tweets under a CC license of your choosing.
+I’m noticing more and more blogs publishing under CC, and now there’s a CC answer for twitter! tweetCC gives you an easy-to-configure mechanism for automatically publishing your tweets under a CC license of your choosing.

 Creative Commons posts about Runes of Gallidon